Roadmap

 Goal: one coalition runs on mainnet references continuously for a month with no protocol-level incidents.

-- Rolling upgrades of confluences and modules.
-Until
+- Rolling upgrades of composite organisms and modules.

-CoalitionConfig, restart” is an acceptable release strategy; at v1.0 it is not. - Snapshot + state-sync for every confluence’s and every module’s state machine.
+CoalitionConfig, restart” is an acceptable release strategy; at v1.0 it is not. - Snapshot + state-sync for every composite organism’s and every module’s state machine.

 - Full operator runbooks under operators/, graded by severity and audited externally.